aidingnan/cowroot/README.md

 `cowroot` is a boot/rootfs management solution for embedded Linux systems.

+A full-fledged Linux distro, such as Debian, could be directly used on an embedded system.  the generation of the uncompressed kernel and init ramdisk for u-boot.

 # How it works

-`cowroot` differs from most existing solutions in that:

-1. A full-fledged Linux distro, such as Debian, could be directly used on an embedded system.
-The only required modification is the adaption of the kernel and initramfs images to a format required by u-boot.

-2. `cowroot` **ALWAYS** boots the system with a ready-only rootfs volume (snapshot).
-Then an ephemeral rw rootfs, called the workspace, is created from the ro one right after kernel starts, and the system is pivot_root-ed to it.
-During reboot, the previous workspace is discarded and a new one is created for the new session.
-This works the same way that a Docker container starts with an immutable image.
+1. `cowroot` **ALWAYS** boots the system from a ready-only rootfs (a btrfs snapshot).

+A read-write copy is created and mounted as the real rootfs right after the kernel starts.
+This copy is an ephemeral workspace.
+It is discarded during next boot.
+This works much like a Docker container and we may say that the rootfs is **immutable**.

+2. Switching to a new rootfs **ALWAYS** takes a two-step procedure.
+The boot loader tries to boot new rootfs and checks the confirmation during next boot.
+If the Linux system confirms that new rootfs is **bootable**, the boot loader accepts the switching request, otherwise, the request is rejected and the boot loader will boot original rootfs.

+Noting that it is the Linux system's responsibility to confirm new rootfs is bootable, and this is a non-trivial job.
+DON'T simply put a systemd service confirming it when system starts.
+Even if system starts successfully, there may be issues, such as network interface driver doesn't work properly, leaving user no chance to switch to another rootfs any more.

+As long as the new Linux system does not lie, the boot loader guarantees a usable system.

-3. `cowroot` builds the **mutability** of rootfs on top of the **immutability**.
-Mutable rootfs may be convenient and useful for developers, hobbyists, as well as power users.
-The mutability could be achieved by snapshoting a ro copy from the workspace each time the system shuts down.
-During next boot, the new snapshot is used as the ro rootfs.
-There are two issues to be taken into account in an implementation: how to deal with unexpected power loss and how to allow users to switch bewteen immutable mode and mutable mode.
-But they are details.
+3. Mutable rootfs may be convenient and useful for developers, hobbyists, as well as power users. `cowroot` builds the **mutability** on top of the **immutability**.
+The basic idea is to snapshot a ro copy from the rw workspace and then switch to it in next boot, though there are a few detailed issue in implemntation.

-4. `cowroot` provides a simple protocol between the boot loader (u-boot) and the Linux system to try and confirm a ro rootfs is bootable.
-Switching to a new rootfs **ALWAYS** takes the steps required by the protocol.
+`cowroot` could be best understood as a mechanism, not a policy.
+Most of the real world business, such as the system upgrade/downgrade, factory reset, and recovery mode, are not defined in this layer.

 # Dependencies and Requirements